 Finding ways for students to connect with the global community is a top priority for Plate.
 Just last year, he arranged for students and faculty to meet with United Nations Secretary-General Ban Ki-moon, and he is currently working with Stanford to organize a debate on China that students will attend.

 In addition to overseeing Asia Media International, a student-driven publication that examines Asian countries through the lens of Asian media systems, Plate is also partnering with Yonsei University in South Korea for the third consecutive year to offer the “Foreign Perceptions of US Foreign Policy” practicum.
-In this 2-unit seminar, LMU undergraduates team up with students in Seoul, communicating via email, social media, and Facetime.
+In this two-unit seminar, LMU undergraduates team up with students in Seoul, communicating via email, social media, and Facetime.
 Together, they research and report on their unique cultural perspectives of international issues, meeting weekly for a joint class session via Skype.

 “The students love it.
 This is the water they swim in.
 They’re aware that it’s a globalized world and they want to become more cosmopolitan.
 Even though our academic studies are solid and grounded, they reflect the culture in which they grew up.
 There are about 200 other major cultures in the world, and having more than one national perspective is inherently advantageous.”